apersonintech/obscreen/README.md

 git clone https://github.com/jr-k/obscreen.git
 cd obscreen
 cp .env.dist .env

-nano .env # be sure to have a valid file path for AUTOCONFIGURE_LX_FILE variable, you should use ./var/run/dummy if you don't care about monitor and just want to test docker compose up
+# be sure to have a valid file path for AUTOCONFIGURE_LX_FILE variable
+# you should use ./var/run/dummy if you don't care about monitor and just want to test
+nano .env

+# run
+docker compose up
 ```